5 Ways to Develop Elite Agility in Invasion Sports

 What are the Technical Aspects of Agility?

 Agility can be broken down into three components cognitive, physical and technical (11).
-The ladder or obstacles (cones, poles) are often used to develop the technical aspect of agility.
-These being feet placement, adjustment of steps to accelerate and decelerate, body lean and posture.
-It has been shown that pre planned side steps result in; greater lateral foot placement, greater lateral movement speed, increased hip abduction, greater forward foot displacement while showing lower knee joint angles and lesser forces through the knee than unplanned side stepping (1, 8, 12).
+The ladder or obstacles (cones, poles) are often used to develop the technical aspect of agility, these being feet placement, adjustment of steps to accelerate and decelerate, body lean and posture.
+It has been shown that pre-planned side steps result in; greater lateral foot placement, greater lateral movement speed, increased hip abduction, and greater forward foot displacement while showing lower knee joint angles and lesser forces through the knee than unplanned side stepping (1, 8, 12).

-A study by Wheeler & Sayer (12), demonstrates and explains the technical differences between pre-planned and unplanned side steps.
+A study by Wheeler & Sayer (2010) demonstrates and explains the technical differences between pre-planned and unplanned side steps (12).
 The researchers found significant differences in lateral movement speed and foot position between unplanned and pre-planned side stepping.
-Pre-planned side-stepping conditions demonstrated greater lateral movement speed and greater forward displacement of the foot compared to unplanned side stepping.
+Pre-planned side-stepping conditions demonstrated greater lateral movement speed and greater forward displacement of the foot compared to unplanned side-stepping.
 The greater lateral movement speed in the pre-planned side-step indicates that movement was directed towards the intended direction change.

 The greater forward displacement of the foot in the pre-planned side-step may have been due to the lack of reactive stimulus.
 The unpredictable nature of the unplanned side-step may benefit from having the foot closer to the centre of mass making movement in either direction easier.
 This research demonstrates a decision-making element limits lateral movement speed during a side-step and therefore, creates a technically different movement as foot placement patterns were different between unplanned and pre-planned side steps.